DenverCoder1/hogwarts-ghosts/README.md

 pip install -r requirements.txt && pre-commit install
 ```

-The bot uses [Heroku Postgres](https://www.heroku.com/postgres) for storing data.

 To run the bot locally, you will need a `.env` file which is used by [python-dotenv](https://github.com/theskumar/python-dotenv) to load `ENV` variables.
 Copy `.env.template` into `.env` with

 ```bash
 cp .env.template .env
 ```

 and fill in the blanks in order to get the bot running.
-You also need to set up the Postgresql database for the bot using Heroku's PostgresSQL add-on (To be finished).
-First [install the add-on](https://elements.heroku.com/addons/heroku-postgresql) then [set it up](https://devcenter.heroku.com/articles/heroku-postgresql) to attach your app to the Postgres.
-Now you can look at `Heroku - Dashboard - Resources - Add Ons` to look at the app on Heroku, and copy the URI given from Postgres add-on to the respective line in the `.env file`

 Once you do all that, run